Costinteo/osds-lab/lab1/README.md

 **[Q1]**: Where is each section mapped?
 You can try using the `search` command in `pwndbg` (or `search-pattern` in `GEF`) to search for contents such as the string `Where is this located?` found in the source file `ex1.c`.
 That will help you determine where each section is.
 Experiment with more types by changing the source code and recompiling.

-Additionally, try searching for othe ways of matching memory segments with sections.
+Additionally, try searching for other ways of matching memory segments with sections.

 **[Q2]**: Try finding the address of `bar()` in gdb and printing its disassembly.